woba6255/ts-store/README.md

-# TS-Store - a simple and easy nodejs typed store
+# TS-Store - simple and easy nodejs typed store

 Provides a friendly interface for storing and typing small amounts of data in JSON format.
 Default: works over of [node-json-db](https://github.com/Belphemur/node-json-db) library, saving data in json file.